mndfq/pong-clone-practice/README.md

 # pong-clone-practice
-a practice project where i tried recreating the classic pong game, nothing special
+A practice project where I tried recreating the classic pong game, Nothing fancy/special.